• Skip to primary navigation

 Open the Contacts App on your iPhone and make a minor edit to any of your Contacts.
 This results in the Contacts database being refreshed, which should help in fixing the problem.

-Open the Contacts App on your iPhone > tap on any Contact Name > On Contacts info screen, tap on the Edit option and make any small change.
+3. On Contacts info screen, tap on the Edit option and make any small change.

-Edit Contact on iPhone
+Edit Contacts Option on iPhone

 You can make any small change like adding something in the Notes section and tap on Done.